aarohi1822/iris-flower-classification/README.md

 ---

 ## 📌 Highlights
++ ✅ Achieved **92% accuracy**, surpassing the 90% benchmark using Logistic Regression
 - 📊 **Exploratory Data Analysis (EDA)** with Seaborn & Matplotlib
 - 🎯 **Logistic Regression** for classification
 - 🔍 **GridSearchCV** for hyperparameter tuning